EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 > To learn more about database transactions with Entity Framework Core, you can look at [the official docs](https://docs.microsoft.com/en-us/ef/core/saving/transactions).

 > You can learn more about xUnit.net's test class fixtures in [the samples repository](https://github.com/xunit/samples.xunit/tree/main/ClassFixtureExample).

+Alright, that's all for now.
+It is great to see that implementing automated tests that interact with the database is actually fairly straightforward using .NET, xUnit.net and Entity Framework.
+Even if it isn't quite as easy as it is in Rails, it is perfectly doable.